decarb/poker/README.md

 # poker
 Basic API that models a deck of cards, a dealer and also a player in a poker game.
+Uses Java as the programming langauge.